How to Plastic-free your Safari. 6 simple & practical insights

-How to be Plastic free on your safari: Climate change is one of the biggest global challenges that face us as humans and the quickly diminishing ecosystems of birds, animals, plants, sea life and more.
+Climate change is one of the biggest global challenges that face us as humans and the quickly diminishing ecosystems of birds, animals, plants, sea life and more.
 Among the major ways of tackling this challenge is reducing the amount of plastic waste we put into the environment.

 The best example is Rwanda which banned plastic in 2008.
 Kigali has since been praised as one of the cleanest cities in the world.

 With reduced plastic waste, the environment easily recovers and ecosystems get restored.
-The only way to go plastic-free is through simple everyday measures.
+The only way to plastic-free your safari is through simple everyday measures.
 There are many ways you can reduce plastic waste in your home or workplace, but our focus is on how you can reduce or even eliminate plastic waste while you are on a safari with us in Uganda or Rwanda.

 Here is how you can have a plastic-free safari.